-Cathy Froehlich (Geneva)

-who has helped write sections in Healing Inner Wounds in the Appendix and has translated the manuscript into French.
+Cathy Froehlich (Geneva) who has helped write sections in Healing Inner Wounds in the Appendix as well as translating the manuscript into French.

 Kristine Bresser (USA, Geneva and formerly Rwanda) who provided invaluable help in constructing the first edition, which has served as the foundation of this manual; and then for editing and formatting later editions.